Poirazi-Lab/DendroTweaksApp/app/docs/source/tutorials/tutorial_standardization.rst

     Only voltage-gated ion channels can be standardized.
 The standardization process is not applicable to other mechanisms.

 DendroTweaks provides a simple way to standardize voltage-gated ion channel models.
-In the previous :ref:`tutorial <tutorial_mod>`, we learned how to load and create ion channels from MOD files.
+In the previous :doc:`tutorial </tutorials/tutorial_mod>`, we learned how to load and create ion channels from MOD files.

 .. code-block:: python